MiloCrespo/rgrep/rgrep-README.md

 Show all lines that DON'T start with a comment '-v' rgrep [-v] pattern [directory]

+# Extras
 Note:
 Implements custom strcat since xv6's user library doesn't have it

 Side Note:
 Buffer size: 1024 bytes - Not 512 :'(

+# TESTING
+Tests:
+To test I did wget on the time-machine.txt and the used fogOS file.
+My series of tests would run as follows

+To test flags:

+rgrep fog
+rgrep -v fog

+To Test Case Sensitivity:

+rgrep save
+rgrep Save

+This works when you do the time-machine.txt rm tm.txt and add to Makefile.

 ![PENGUIN](pingu.png)